oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #27 January 2022
 Changed size for all screens.
 Added in getting coordianate when over the scatter chart using mouse position on the model in the annotation screen.

+#28 January 2022
+Implemented fuctionality for plotting points by clicking on the model in annoation screen.
+Added in media control buttons in annotation screen, still need to add their functionality.